kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/2568-kubeadm-non-root-control-plane/README.md

 The flow below is assuming that the feature-flag  to run control-plane as non-root is enabled.

 `kubeadm` checks the cluster-config to see if the control-plane is already running as non-root.
-If so it re-writes the contents of the file and makes sure that the `UID`s and `GID`s previously assigned have permissions to read/write appropriately.
-The control-plane stati-pod manifests don't explicitly need to be updated for running them as non-root in this case.
+If so it re-writes the contents of the files/credentials and makes sure that the `UID`s and `GID`s previously assigned have permissions to read/write appropriately.
+The control-plane static-pod manifests don't explicitly need to be updated for running them as non-root in this case.

 If the control-plane was not running as non-root before then `kubeadm` creates new `UID`s and `GID`s based on the approach mentioned in the [Assigning UID and GID](#assigning-uid-and-gid) section and updates the cluster-config.
 When files/credentials are re-written the owner of these files are set appropriately.
 The control-plane static-pod manifests explicitly need to be updated to run as non-root in this case.